SayedLabib/Voice_Assistant_APP/README.md

 A lightweight industry-focused voice assistant built with FastAPI that:
 - Converts speech to German text (from any language)
+- Uses contextual translation with Groq AI for more natural translations
 - Reads the generated text back with text-to-speech

 ## Features

 - Speech recognition with multilingual support (converts to German)
+- Contextual translation using Groq's Llama 3 70B model
+- Special handling for cultural and religious content (including Quranic text)
 - Text-to-Speech for German language
 - Responsive UI with an animated microphone button
 - WebSocket-based continuous listening with 7-second inactivity timeout